thenewvirtual/thenewvirtual.github.io/_drafts/2014-08-04-game-thing.markdown

 The realm of game design is an academic nightmare.
-From the industrial nature of most commercial games development, to the seemingly endless stream of exploitative video game trade schools, formal understandings of game design seem to just evaporate into the endless ether of game dev turnover.
+From the industrial nature of most commercial games development, to the seemingly endless stream of exploitative video game trade schools, formal understandings of game design appear to just evaporate into the endless ether of game dev turnover.
 From the same mouths ruthlessly laying off employees and silencing creativity in commercial game development studios, you might've heard rumor of the Dark Age of Games.